Home » Diseases » Emergencies / First Aid for Dogs & Cats – General Information » Emergencies / First Aid A-Z » Motion sickness

 Frequently asked questions (FAQs)

-- Can all dogs and cats get motion sickness, or are some animals particularly susceptible?
+- Can all dogs and cats get motion sickness, or are there particularly susceptible animals?

-Ideally, you should offer the last major meal 3-4 hours before departure.
-An empty stomach reduces the risk of vomiting, but avoid complete fasting as this can lead to excess stomach acid. - How can I distinguish between motion sickness and other illnesses with similar symptoms?
+Ideally, you should offer the last larger meal 3–4 hours before the start of the journey.
+An empty stomach reduces the risk of Vomiting, but avoid complete fasting, as this can lead to excess stomach acid. - How do I recognize the difference between motion sickness and other diseases with similar symptoms?

-The temporal relationship with transport is crucial.
-In motion sickness, symptoms occur during or shortly after the trip and improve during rest periods.
-If symptoms persist even without movement stimuli, other illnesses should be investigated. - Can my pet “overcome” motion sickness, or does it remain lifelong?
+The temporal connection with the transport is crucial.
+With motion sickness, the symptoms occur during or shortly after the journey and improve during rest periods.
+If the symptoms persist even without motion stimuli, other diseases should be clarified. - Can my animal “overcome” motion sickness, or does it remain for life?

 Many animals develop a natural tolerance with increasing age and positive experiences.
-Through systematic desensitization, motion sickness can be significantly improved or even overcome in many animals. - Are natural remedies like ginger or chamomile effective for motion sickness?
+Through systematic Desensibilisierung, motion sickness can be significantly improved or even overcome in many animals. - Are natural remedies such as ginger or chamomile effective for motion sickness?

-Start with very short trips (1-2 minutes) to positive destinations like a park.
+Start with very short journeys (1–2 minutes) to positive destinations such as a park.
 Gradually increase the duration and reward calm behavior.
-Create positive associations through favorite toys or treats in the car (but not immediately before the trip). - Is it better if my pet can look out the window during the ride?
+Create positive associations through favorite toys or treats in the car (if not immediately before the journey). - Is it better if my animal can look out the window during the journey?

 Literature